 Doxycycline is used orally.
 It is especially ideal for use in a rescue cat that is hard to handle.
 In these cases, doxycycline is better choice than other antibiotics as the eye may not get treated topically several times a day.
 Doxycycline is also a good choice for cats that are not accepting eye medications because it has good levels in the tears.
 You can treat a cat and get help from the doxycycline in the tears at the same time.

 Fluid therapy and nutrition is often forgotten in sick cats and is vital to fighting infection.
-Electrolytes in the water and hand feeding a high fat, high protein diet is best.
+Feline electrolytes such at Breeder’s Edge Kitten Lyte in the water and hand feeding a high fat, high protein diet is best.
 If the cat’s nose is stuffed up, flush it with a saline/lincomycin nose flush as you would with an upper respiratory infection to allow them to smell.
 Cats don’t eat what they can’t smell!

 If you have additional questions on cat eye infections, call us at 800.786.4751.